What is card-not-present fraud?

 The amount of card-not-present fraud was estimated at $4.57 billion for 2016 by the U.S. federal reserve in a 2018 report.

-In Canada, CNP fraud has been driven by solid growth in e-commerce transactions.
+CNP fraud has been driven by solid growth in e-commerce transactions in Canada.
 CNP amounts to 76% of the total value of card fraud in 2015.

-According to the September 2018 report on fraud in the Single Euro Payments Area (SEPA), card-not-present (CNP) payments counted for a massive 73% of the total value of card fraud for 2016.
+According to the sixth report on fraud in the Single Euro Payments Area (SEPA), card-not-present (CNP) payments counted for a massive 79% of the total value of card fraud for 2018.

 This area covers Austria, Belgium, Cyprus, Estonia, Finland, France, Germany, Greece, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, the Netherlands, Portugal, Slovakia, Slovenia, and Spain.

 Card-not-present fraud in the U.K.: 76%

 In the U.K. (not in the eurozone), CNP accounted for £470.2 million in 2019, a 7% decrease vs 2018.

 CNP is 76% of the total value of card fraud in 2019.